 Empower Beginning Researchers

-Research In Context is designed to bridge the gap between the Kids InfoBits resource for elementary school students and the subject-specific Gale In Context family, developed primarily for high school and undergraduate students.
+Gale In Context: Middle School is designed to bridge the gap between the Kids InfoBits resource for elementary school students and the subject-specific Gale In Context family, developed primarily for high school and undergraduate students.

-Part of Gale's In Context suite of online resources, Research In Context offers current and authoritative information to meet the needs of today's learners with a mobile-responsive design that is easy to navigate.
+Part of Gale's In Context suite of online resources, Gale In Context: Middle School offers current and authoritative information to meet the needs of today's learners with a mobile-responsive design that is easy to navigate.
 Engaging topical databases seamlessly integrate curriculum-aligned content with useful features to help students develop future-ready skills.
 A similar user experience across all Gale products provides continuity and allows users to spend more time with content and less time learning navigation and tools.

 Platform Features & Tools